lewisawe/heramobileapp/README.md

 HERA’s mission is to support vulnerable populations, particularly refugees, by increasing access to vital healthcare services.
 As part of this mission, HERA focuses on preventive healthcare, with an initial goal to improve prenatal care and vaccination rates among refugees.
 This project began by addressing critical healthcare needs among Syrian refugees in Turkey, and HERA plans to extend support to refugees globally.

-Our technology stack includes a React Native mobile app, a React.js and Django web backend with robust APIs, and an admin panel, all of which can be adapted by organizations to provide tailored healthcare solutions.
+Our technology stack includes a React Native mobile app and [Django web backend](https://github.com/Hera-Digital-Health-Open-Source/herabackend) with robust APIs, and an admin panel, all of which can be adapted by organizations to provide tailored healthcare solutions.

 ## Features
 - **Mobile Health Platform**: Connects refugees with available healthcare services.